kneron/document_center/docs/plus/introduction/write_model_to_flash.md

 # Write Model To Flash

-**Note**: We run the examples below under OS Ubuntu 18.04.5 LTS with cmake version 3.10.2.

----

 ## 1. Introduction

-The inference model must be loaded into Kneron AI dongle before the inference process.
+The inference model must be loaded into Kneron AI device before the inference process.

 There are two ways to load models:

 - **Upload Model via USB**

-    - The model file (.nef) can be uploaded to Kneron AI dongle using **kp_load_model_from_file\(\)**, a KP API, before inference.
+    - The model file (.nef) can be uploaded to Kneron AI device using `kp_load_model_from_file()`, a KP API, before inference.

     - For the usage, please refer examples related to inference.

+    - In this method, the size of the model file must be below **40 MB** for KL520, and **95 MB** for KL720.

 - **Load Model from Flash**

-    - The model file (.nef) is written in flash, and it can be loaded using **kp_load_model_from_flash\(\)**, a KP API, before inference.
+    - The model file (.nef) is written in flash, and it can be loaded using `kp_load_model_from_flash()`, a KP API, before inference.

     - The GUI or command line of **KneronDFUT** can be used for writing the model file into flash.

     - For the usage, please refer the example **kl520_demo_app_yolo_inference_flash_model** or **kl720_demo_app_yolo_inference_flash_model**.

+    - In this method, the size of the model file must be below **32 MB** for KL520, and **70 MB** for KL720.

-**Note**: Only one model can be loaded, no matter it was uploaded via USB or loaded from flash.
-If you want to change the model, please reboot the Kneron AI dongle.
+**Note**: Only one model file (.nef) can be loaded, no matter it was uploaded via USB or loaded from flash.
+If you want to change the model, please reboot the Kneron AI device.

 **Note**: Upload model via USB can be directly used without writting model into flash.